mshears713/VanDashboard/backend/README.md

 # Backend Server

-This directory contains the server logic for the VanDashboard.
+This is the core server for the VanDashboard.

 ## Responsibilities
-- Serve the `frontend/dist` static files.
+- Serve the `frontend/dist` directory.
-- Provide API endpoints for vehicle data.
+- Manage camera streams (MJPEG/HLS).
-- Manage camera streams.
+- Fetch data from OBD-II and other sensors.
-- Interface with OBD-II/hardware.
+- Maintain the System Health API.

-## Getting Started
+## AGENTS.md
-(Placeholder for specific language setup, e.g., `pip install` or `npm install`)
+Technical specifications and coding standards for this folder are located in [AGENTS.md](AGENTS.md).